Staff in the Department of French

 I am interested in supervising graduate work on any aspect of recent-contemporary French and continental thought, especially where examined in its relation to other disciplines, such as Science and Technology Studies, biology and neuroscience, psychoanalysis, anthropology, literature, politics and economics.
 I am particularly keen to supervise projects in the field of Digital Studies, which is to say, exploring the interrelationship between technology and cultural production.
 I would pleased to look at postdoctoral research applications in these areas, too, and currently sponsor one postdoc, working on the contemporary French philosophy of biology.

 Although I occasionally dabble in literature and literary criticism, I am a political philosopher by training and continue to work primarily in this field.
-My research focuses on the contemporary French philosophy with technology, and on the impact of technical evolution on politics, anthropology and evolutionary biology, in particular.
+My research focuses on the intersection of contemporary French philosophy with technology, and on the impact of technical evolution on politics, anthropology and evolutionary biology, in particular.
 Related to this, one current line of research focuses on technology addiction and the surprising role that philosophical engagements with technology addiction have played in the history of philosophy, including in the work of Plato and Kant.
 I am also interested in the potential of philosophy and the humanities in general for sociocultural and economic criticism, notably concerning digital society and the relationship between technological revolutions and shifting patterns of thought across history.